Jonas Gahr Støre: Energy

+In August 2026, he and energy minister Terje Aasland presented a series of reforms to the energy sector.
+This notably included simplifying procedures for onshore wind power projects, hydropower and power grid developments, and municipalities right to accepting or rejecting projects would be enshrined in law.
+The reforms are scheduled to come into effect by the end of the parliamentary period (late 2029) and into the 2030s.

 Response to terrorism

 Following the Kongsberg attack a day before he assumed office, Støre and then-Minister of Justice and Public Security Emilie Enger Mehl visited the city the day after, where they put down flowers in memory of the victims.
 Støre said that the visit was also intended to show solidarity with the people of Kongsberg.

 Following the 2022 Oslo shooting during the Pride Festival, Støre said that "we know that queer people are the targets of hate, threats and violence.
 The hate against trans people is particularly severe.
 We will not accept that in Norway."

+Youth affairs

+In April 2026, Støre and his government announced that they would implement an age restriction for social media, setting at 16.
+The proposal would only allow children to utilise social media from 1 January the year they turn 16.
+Støre argued that this was necessary to not cause an uneven divide in access to social mediums in school classes.
+Furthermore, that the restriction was meant to help protect children from harmful content and to regulate their time spent on different platforms.
+The Norwegian Data Protection Authority was critical of the government's proposal, but primarily in regards to them continuing to allow tech companies to uphold age verification of children, citing concerns for privacy policies not being properly enforced.